Schools Forum for Global Challenges: A Day of Insight and Inspiration

 The Schools Forum for Global Challenges proved to be an enriching experience, fostering curiosity and enthusiasm for global issues among the next generation of students.

-Bill Bloss, Professor of Atmospheric Science, School of Geography, Earth and Environmental Sciences -University of Birmingham.
-Bill is an atmospheric scientist with expertise in air pollution & atmospheric chemistry
+Professor Bill Bloss is an atmospheric scientist with expertise in air pollution & atmospheric chemistry.

-Dr Drage has a range of experience using mass spectrometry techniques to investigate the presence and effects of persistent and emerging organic contaminants in a range of indoor and outdoor environments.
+Dr Drage has a background in mass spectrometry techniques, investigating the presence and effects of persistent and emerging organic contaminants in a range of environments.

 Dr Samantha Dobbie is part of the team at the Birmingham Institute of Forest Research.